fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/vscode-extension/README.md

 ### Issue reporting
 Be more than welcome to report any issue you come accross on our [GitHub repository](https://github.com/fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/issues).
 ## Contributors
-A big thanx to [@martonsagi](https://github.com/martonsagi) and [@DavidFeldhoff](https://github.com/DavidFeldhoff) for their development power.
+A big thanx to [@martonsagi](https://github.com/martonsagi) and [@davidfeldhoff](https://github.com/davidfeldhoff) for their development power.
+And [@mtefanMaron](https://github.com/stefanmaron) for his early stage testing.

 # Requirements overview
 ## A brief history
 Based on the original [ATDD.TestScriptor](https://github.com/fluxxus-nl/ATDD.TestScriptor) conceived by [@lvanvugt](https://github.com/lvanvugt) and build by [@jhoek](https://github.com/orgs/fluxxus-nl/people/jhoek), [@martonsagi](https://github.com/martonsagi) did build a first UI version which is still the base to the current version.
-With the help of [@DavidFeldhoff](https://github.com/DavidFeldhoff) we started to, bottom up, fill in the various features that will allow you to create a new FEATURE, add SCENARIOs and detail these out with GIVEN, WHEN and THEN tags, and simulataneously generate the .al counterpart.
+With the help of [@davidfeldhoff](https://github.com/davidfeldhoff) we started to, bottom up, fill in the various features that will allow you to create a new FEATURE, add SCENARIOs and detail these out with GIVEN, WHEN and THEN tags, and simulataneously generate the .al counterpart.
 As [@martonsagi](https://github.com/martonsagi) could already extract from an .al test codeunit the various tags we followed the bottom up order and started with first enabling to add a new GIVEN to an existing test function, i.e. SCENARIO.

 ## Scope